Chase Auto Loans Review

 Chase used car loans

 Chase has a partnership with TrueCar to find the used car that you want.
-TrueCar searches the inventory of Chase’s participating dealers to find the exact specifications of the car you are looking for.
+TrueCar searches the inventory of Chase’s participating dealers to find the exact specifications of the used car you are looking for.

 Cars cannot be more than 10 years old and must have less than 120,000 miles on the odometer.
 The length of repayment for used car loans may be reduced for older cars, in some cases no more than 24 months for the oldest cars.